dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 Note the several IP addresses in the `A Record` fields,  those are github servers ([apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider))

+⚠️ If you have a *URL Redirect Record* then the github setup failed.
+You should delete the *URL Redirect Record* in NameCheap and add in the *A Record* per the[github apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider).

 🚀 Try doing a reverse DNS lookup (IP address to name):

 ```bash